Annazx/nusing_orbital25/README.md

 ## Core Features
 1. Main page set up
-a.
-Users are directed to different set-up page based on their roles (student / peer tutors)
+- Users are directed to different set-up page based on their roles (student / peer tutors)
 2. Upload student tutor profile
-a.
-Personal information, modules taught, available timings, preferred rates
+- Personal information, modules taught, available timings, preferred rates
 3. Student reviews for tutors
 4. Search function for suitable tutors based on module and availability Features to be completed by the mid of July:
 1. Chat function to allow students schedule lessons with their tutors
 2. Student reviews for tutors
-a.
-Overall rating in numeral form
+- Overall rating in numeral form
-b.
-Textbox for comments
+- Textbox for comments

 ## Getting Started